The Stepanov theorem for Q-valued functions: Q-valued functions

-Instead other authors (for example \cite{Simon2016}) do not use \eqref{eqty} in their definition of differentiable $Q$-valued functions, since with \eqref{eqty} we could have a sequence of $C^1$ $Q$-valued functions $f_n$ such that both $f_n$ and $\nabla f_n$ uniformly converge to some functions $f$ and $F$ respectively but $f$ is not differentiable everywhere!
-Therefore when one need to work with sequences of $C^1$ $Q$-valued functions it may be useful to require only \eqref{difdec} without \eqref{eqty}.
+Instead other authors (for example \cite{Simon2016}) do not use \eqref{eqty} in their definition of differentiable $Q$-valued functions, since with \eqref{eqty} we could have a sequence of $C^1$ $Q$-valued functions $f_n$ such that both $f_n$ and $\nabla f_n$ uniformly converge to some functions $f$ and $F$ respectively but $f$ is not differentiable everywhere.
+Therefore when one needs to work with sequences of $C^1$ $Q$-valued functions it may be useful to require only \eqref{difdec} without \eqref{eqty}.

-However, if one need only a.e. differentiability (for example when dealing with Sobolev functions) then \eqref{eqty} is unimportant as we will see later.
-To show this, in this place we will always assume that germs in $\symcal D^Q$ satisfy both \eqref{difdec} and \eqref{eqty}.
+However, if one needs only a.e.\ differentiability for functions from $\R^n$ into $\mval{Q}{\R^k}$ with respect to the Lebesgue measure on $\R^n$ (for example when dealing with Sobolev functions) then \eqref{eqty} is unimportant because the set of differentiability points for which \eqref{eqty} is not satisfied has zero measure.
+In this place we will always assume that germs in $\symcal D^Q$ satisfy both \eqref{difdec} and \eqref{eqty}.

 \begin{theorem} For every $\QP P\in\mval QM\setminus\iset{Q\xxpar P}{P\in M}$ there exist $1\leq R<Q$, an open neighborhood $U$ of $\QP P$ and two continuous maps $\fun{\pi_1^{\QP P}}{U}{\mval RM}$, $\fun{\pi_2^{\QP P}}U{\mval{Q-R}M}$ such that \begin{itemize} \item $\QP Q=\pi_1^{\QP P}(\QP Q)+\pi_2^{\QP P}(\QP Q)$ for every\/ $\QP Q\in U$; \item $\mdist{\QP Q}{\QP R}^2=\mdist{\pi_1^{\QP P}(\QP Q)}{\pi_1^{\QP P}(\QP R)}^2+\mdist{\pi_2^{\QP P}(\QP Q)}{\pi_2^{\QP P}(\QP R)}^2$ for every\/ $\QP Q, \QP R\in U$. \end{itemize} \end{theorem} \begin{proof} Clearly there exist $1\leq R < Q$, $P$, $P_{R+1}, P_{R+2}, \dotsc, P_Q\in M$, and $\varepsilon>0$ such that $\QP P=R\xxpar P+\sum^Q_{i=R+1}\xxpar{P_i}$ and $d\xpar{P, P_j}\geq \varepsilon$ for every $R+1\leq j\leq Q$.
 Therefore, the subset $U\subseteq\mval QM$ defined so that $\QP A\in U$ if and only if there exists $\sigma\in S_Q$ such that $d\xpar{P, A_{\sigma(i)}}<\varepsilon/3$ for every $i=1, 2, \dotsc, R$ and $d\xpar{P_i, A_{\sigma(i)}}<\varepsilon/3$ for every $i=R+1, R+2, \dotsc, Q$ is open and contains $\QP P$.